 - After you launch, stay connected to your customers, and keep asking questions.

-When you’re starting a clothing line, there are few things more important than customer research.
+When you’re starting a clothing line, or supporting a startup brand as a freelancer, there are few things more important than customer research.
 It allows you to build your brand to fit your audience.
 And a customer who feels understood is a customer who wants to tell their friends, and buy from you again and again!